Employee Benefits and the Law in Oklahoma

 What Employee Benefits are Protected by Oklahoma law?

-Oklahoma laws require that employers providing medical plans for their workers perform certain legal duties.
+Oklahoma laws require that employers providing medical plans for their workers perform specific legal duties.
 The employer must inform the employee about their health plans, and the employee is entitled to fair treatment in the review process of their claim.
 Some laws also permit employees who lost their jobs to continue receiving the health coverage they had with their prior employer while they seek new employment.

 Broken Arrow employers also owe legal duties to those given pension programs.
 First, they are legally bound to provide the benefits that were promised under a set benefit plan.
-Secondly, under a matched contribution plan, the employer must bear the risk of any investments that are made on behalf of employees.
+Second, under a matched contribution plan, the employer must bear the risk of any investments that are made on behalf of employees.

 How can a Broken Arrow, Oklahoma Pension and Benefits Attorney Help?